 In 2013 HACSI received two prestigious awards for its community service activities.In May 2013 IFC( Interfaith Council)awarded “Bridge Builders Award” to HACSI for its contribution to interfaith activities and community services.HACSI also received Social service award from National Federation of Indian American Associations in June 2013 for mobilizing the “Spirit of Giving”.
 In 2017 it received Social service Award from ICCC Organization.While HACSI does not expect any recognition for its services,the publicity surrounding the Awards encourage more Hindu Americans to take part in these social services activities.

 HACSI’s Governance Structure

-HACSI was incorporated on March 12,2009 in the State of Maryland as a non-profit corporation.HACSI’s Articles provide for a Board of Directors not exceeding seventeen members.The present Board consists of eight members who have long years of experience managing faith- based organizations.
+HACSI was incorporated on March 12,2009 in the state of Maryland as a non-profit corporation.HACSI’s Articles of Incorporation provide for a Board of Directors not exceeding 17 members.The present Board consists of 13 members who have long experience of managing faith- based organizations.

 HACSI accepts donations from individulas and like minded institutions,and will accepts support from Federal,State and Local Government Agencies.HACSI is 501(c)(3) organization and hence donations are tax exempt.